Football Official

 The QB throws the ball to a receiver but backwards, then the receiver throws the ball back to the QB, then the QB is pressured and throws the ball away.
 Can there be Intentional Grounding??

-Asked by Caleb almost 10 years ago
+Asked by Caleb over 10 years ago

 A couple of things.
 First, if the throw back to the QB is forward, then the QB can't throw it forward regardless of the situation.
 That would be a second forward pass and that is illegal.
 Second, the only person who has the right to throw the ball away legally is the person who controls the snap, the initial snap or backward pass.
 The QB no longer has the right to throw it away.
 So, yes.